Skip to content

 Evening Prayer in the Midst of Difficulty

-A gentle prayer guide for evening, when the weight of a difficult day or season feels heavy.
-This guide creates space to bring your weariness and struggles to Jesus, to confess what's hard, and to find rest in His care.
+A gentle prayer guide for the evening when you're carrying something heavy.
+This guide helps you bring your weariness and burdens to Jesus, to confess what feels too big to hold alone, and to find rest even in the midst of what's hard.

 Adoration